TheMegistone4Ever/OCRs/README.md

 ## 1. Installation

-To run this project, you need to install the required dependencies.
+To run this project, you need to install [Python 3.10](https://www.python.org/downloads/release/python-31011) and the required dependencies.
 You can use the following command:

 ```
 pip install -r requirements.txt